Knowledge Base Articles: Types, Templates, and Best Practices

 There’s no point in having great knowledge articles if no one uses them.
 Have a central place to share knowledge such that your content is visible to all.
 Make sure your knowledge articles are easy to find and labeled accordingly.

 Make it easy for your people to create and share knowledge articles and build a culture such that it becomes second nature for everyone in IT.
-The more knowledge management becomes part of the day job, the more articles you generate, and the potential for helping other support teams and ultimately end customers increases exponentially.
+The more a Knowledge Management strategy becomes part of the day job, the more articles you generate, and the potential for helping other support teams and ultimately end customers increases exponentially.

 Types of knowledge base articles